Org2 vs Org Mode

 Org Mode: deeply integrated with Emacs runtime.

-Org2: standalone parser/CLI/LSP, editor integrations on top.
+Org2: standalone parser/CLI/compiler model, with editor integrations on top.

 -